Jose Trevino Player Props: Yankees vs. White Sox

-Jose Trevino -- with a slugging percentage of .200 in his past 10 games, including zero home runs) -- will be in action for the New York Yankees versus the Chicago White Sox, with Lance Lynn on the hill, on June 7 at 7:05 PM ET.
+The New York Yankees, including Jose Trevino (.200 slugging percentage in past 10 games, including zero home run), battle starter Lance Lynn and the Chicago White Sox at Yankee Stadium, Thursday at 4:05 PM ET.

-In his most recent appearance, he went 1-for-3 against the White Sox.
+He had a one-hit performance in his last game (1-for-3) against the White Sox.

 Jose Trevino Game Info & Props vs. the White Sox